Kaltsoon/kilke/README.md

 5. _(Optional)_ Install [Yarn](https://classic.yarnpkg.com/en/docs/install) to use scripts defined in the root directory's `package.json` file.
 Then run `yarn` in the root directory

+After the setup is done, the client should be available at <http://localhost:8080/>.

 ### Package configuration

 You can override each packages configuration in the `.env` file within packages folder (e.g. `packages/api/.env`).
-Note that most of these changes require altering the `Dockerfile`s and `docker-compose.yml` file as well.
+Note that some of these changes (such as ports) require altering the `Dockerfile`s and `docker-compose.yml` file as well.

 ## System configuration